cerebralatlas/i18n-flow/i18n-flow-docs/docs/en/guide/getting-started.md

 The typical workflow in i18n Flow is as follows:

 1. Create a project through the admin dashboard
+2. Invite team members with appropriate roles (viewer, editor, or owner)
-2. Define the languages you need to support
+3. Define the languages you need to support
-3. Use the CLI to scan source code for translation keys
+4. Use the CLI to scan source code for translation keys
-4. Push new keys to the translation server using `i18n-flow push --scan`
+5. Push new keys to the translation server using `i18n-flow push --scan`
-5. Add translations through the admin interface
+6. Add translations through the admin interface
-6. Sync the latest translations to your project using `i18n-flow sync`
+7. Sync the latest translations to your project using `i18n-flow sync`
-7. Integrate translations in your application using translation functions
+8. Integrate translations in your application using translation functions

 ## Next Steps